cirosantilli/linux-cheat/file-permissions.md

     chmod o-t sgid
     sudo -u "$b" touch sgid/f
     stat -c "%G" sgid/f

-"$ga"
-inherits the group of parent dir!
+        #"$ga" inherits the group of parent dir!
     test -g sgid/f && echo g
     sudo -u "$b" mkdir sgid/d
     stat -c "%G" sgid/d
-        #>>> "$ga"
+        #"$ga"
     test -g sgid/d && echo g
-g
+        #g
-subdirs also get sgid!
+        #subdirs also get sgid!

 ###application

-you want many users to colaborate under a single dir.
+You want many users to colaborate under a single dir.

-you:
+You:

 1) create a group for collaboration
 2) create the dir with sticky bit
 3) add every user to the group
 4) make everyone give rwx on files they create

-this way, only the group can work under the dir, and they all can access each other's files
+This way, only the group can work under the dir, and they all can access each other's files

-##files
+#files

-###suid and sgid
+##suid and sgid

 Does not work properly on scripts: you *must* have an executable: